-- Mix chicken with soya sauce, salt, ginger garlic paste, red chili powder and pepper powder.
+- Mix chicken with soya sauce, salt, ginger garlic paste, red chili powder (optional) and pepper powder.

 - Add egg white and flour.
 Mix well.
 Set aside for at least 1 hour.

 - Transfer the oil to a bowl and retain only half a tbsp.
-Fry ginger garlic until aromatic. fry onions until transparent.
+Fry ginger garlic until aromatic.
+Fry onions or scallion whites until transparent.

-- Add sauces, when they begin to bubble, add the corn flour mixture and 1 cup water or stock.
+- When they begin to bubble, Stir the corn flour mixture & pour it along with 1 cup water or stock.

-- Garnish with spring onions and serve as a appetizer.
+- Garnish with spring onions and serve chicken manchurian as a appetizer.